Librarika/manual/docs/contribute.md

 # How to Contribute?

 This manual is created using MkDocs's Markdown files.
-You can easily contribute to enrich this documentation by forking this repository and updating the markdown files available under `docs` folder.
+You can easily contribute to enrich this documentation by forking this repository in github [[Librarika Manual on GitHub](https://github.com/Librarika/manual)] and updating the markdown files available under `docs` folder.

-Once you are done adding your documentation, please submit pull requests.
+Once you are done adding your documentation, please submit pull request.

+---

 File layouts and other instructions are listed below (copied [MkDocs](https://github.com/mkdocs/mkdocs)).